corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/rpc-node-interaction/operating-a-node/configure-nodeconf.md

 [INFO] 2021-05-28T16:20:27,931Z [NodeLifecycleEventsDistributor-0] flow.StartableFlowsRetriever.get - net.corda.httprpcdemo.workflows.MessageStateIssue {}
 ```

 A Swagger UI address is included in the output.
 Use this address to test the various endpoints.
-As a simple smoke test, you can use any of the `getprotocolversion` calls.
+As a simple smoke test, you can use any of the `getProtocolVersion` calls.
 If the test is successful and HTTP-RPC is configured correctly, it will return a `200 OK` status and an integer in the response body (the actual value depends on which Corda version the node is running).

 ### Common errors